Password Hygiene

 Passwords are the first line of defense against break-ins to your computer, tablet, phone, and online accounts.

 Poorly chosen passwords can open your information to criminals, so make your passwords strong.
-Here's how:
+Here is how to do that.

 • Contain upper case letters;